Unstructured-IO/unstructured-api-tools/README.md

 `text` represents the content of a file posted to the FastAPI API, and the `m_subject` and `m_name` keyword args represent optional parameters that may be posted to the API as well, both allowing multiple string parameters.
-A `curl` request against such an API could look like:
+A `curl` request against such an API could look like this:

     curl -X 'POST' \
       'https://<hostname>/<pipeline-family-name>/<pipeline-family-version>/<api-name>' \